 The truth is we spend far too little time in thoughtful application of the Word to our own hearts.
 We read but do not ruminate.
 We listen but do not linger.
 We may get the Word in our heads, but spend little time chewing on it.
 So, often it never makes it down to our hearts and out into our actions.
 Saxton quotes James Ussher who wrote of the value of meditation:

 “One hour spent thus, is worth more than a thousand sermons, and this is no debasing of the word, but an honor to it.”

 Put another way, meditation is practical.
-It is not an act of speculation, but of application.
-A preacher can explain what a text means, and an in-depth personal study can mine rich treasures from the Bible, but once discovered it takes thoughtful meditation to apply those truths to the particulars of our own unique situations.
+Biblical meditation is not an act of speculation, but of application.
+A preacher can explain what a text means, and an in-depth personal study can mine rich treasures from the Bible.
+But once discovered it takes thoughtful meditation to apply those truths to the particulars of our own unique situations.
 No pastor or commentator can do that for us.
 It is the work of the Holy Spirit, and the Spirit uses the means of the Word contemplated to do it.

 Biblical Meditation, Difficult But Worth It

 There are a number of reasons Christians do not meditate on the Word.
 It takes time.
 In the frantic pace of modern life, we have so many stimuli vying for our attention.
 It makes the idea of simply sitting still and thinking sound like a waste of time.
 We have things to do, (though many of them are not all that important, like most of what distracts us on our phones).
 But Saxton charges that perhaps the real cause of negligence in meditation goes deeper.
 We do not believe that the Word of God is really capable of dealing with the issues we face.
 If we believed, we would with our minds, like Jacob, grab hold of God’s Word and not let it go until we received a blessing.

 The time commitment is worth it.
 If you are reading this blog you are likely someone like me with a penchant for productivity.
 We can sometimes look at